-Travelling in the front means you get real cutlery, cloth napkins and proper glasses, not all that plastic stuff.
+Travelling in business class means you get real cutlery, cloth napkins and proper glasses, not all that plastic stuff.

 Still not convinced I would splash out loads of cash for the experience of flying Club Europe, but it is a nice treat every now and then, so well worth looking out for, if the price difference isn’t too big (or if like these two times I am using up some of those bonus points that keep piling up).
 But only for flights of more than an hour… otherwise you don’t really get to enjoy it.